 My treatment approach is primarily shaped by the Adaptive Information Processing (AIP) Model, a neurologically-based, trauma-informed perspective foundational to EMDR therapy.
 My theoretical orientation also incorporates the theories of Cognitive-Behavioral, Family Systems, and Structural Dissociation using the Progressive Approach (Mosquera).
 Other perspectives informing my work include the Gottman Institute approach to couples therapy, Love & Logic® parenting strategies, and the Amen Clinic’s brain-based assessment and treatment planning.
 I work from a strength-based perspective, which uses the client’s history as a guide, but focuses on finding practical ways to bring healing and hope to their present challenges.

 Rather than adopting a passive “reflective-listener” role, I actively collaborate with my clients throughout our work together.
 My typical treatment process begins with a multi-dimensional assessment.
 The assessment includes extensive history gathering and asking the client to complete various questionnaires that provide me information vital to the development of an accurate diagnostic perspective of the presenting symptoms and issues.
 I then work with the client to develop clear goals for our work together, identifying what specific changes will signal that desired progress is being made.
 I request that the client complete questionnaires that assess their mood and other symptoms at the beginning and end of every session.
 I also ask for feedback as to how the client felt each session went.
 This process allows me to have a more accurate understanding of how the client is feeling internally and how we are progressing with the treatment, in order to increase the likelihood of a positive therapeutic outcome.

 I have incorporated therapy dogs into my practice for more than a decade.
-I have found that my clinical experience validates what research shows regarding the power of animals to calm the nervous system and that it provides powerful grounding, comfort, and much-needed comic relief during the challenging work of therapy.
-While I make every effort to ensure the therapy dogs in my practice receive significant training, animals can be unpredictable and your initials on the Consent for Treatment form will indicate you are willing to accept that risk.
+Since sessions have transitioned to being primarily online, my bengal cats have been making appearances in sessions.
+I have found that my clinical experience validates what research shows regarding the power of animals to calm the nervous system and that their presence provides powerful grounding, comfort, and much-needed comic relief during the challenging work of therapy.
+To supplement their occasional participation in therapy directly, the various therapy animals in my practice now also provide these benefits between sessions on their own Instagram account @PenelopePoppiseed.